Switzerland. The land of chocolate, cheese and mountains, but also a thriving hub of tech and innovation.

 What’s apparent is that for those in the tech industry, Switzerland can give Silicon Valley a run for its money.
 Not only is it bursting at the seams with innovation, start-ups and research initiatives but it’s got the talented workforce to match.
 The only fly in the ointment is whether there’ll be enough talent to support the growing tech industry and all the opportunities that will come out of it.
 But maybe that just means more opportunities for those outside of Switzerland, who are willing to make the move.

 Source Technology GmbH partner with forward thinking organisations across a range of industries.
-Have a look at our current opportunities across Switzerland.
+Have a look at our current technology job opportunities across Switzerland.
 Or contact our specialist recruitment team in Switzerland for expert advice and guidance.